Skip to main content

 Autumn term 1

 Personal information – This topic begins with the language and syntax required for students to talk about themselves and their families.
 They will be introduced to the concept of gender, the present tense using primarily the first person singular of a number of regular verbs as well as key irregular verbs.
-Students will talk about and compare Halloween in target language speaking countries and learn key specific vocabulary.

 Autumn term 2

 Sport – This topic begins with the language and syntax required to talk about sport.
 Students will revisit and build on their knowledge of regular verbs in the present tense and will use some irregular verbs to express a range of activities.
-Students will talk about and compare Valentine’s Day in target language speaking countries and learn key specific vocabulary.
+Students will talk about and compare Christmas in target language speaking countries and learn key specific vocabulary.

-Hobbies – The topic continues with the introduction of vocabulary needed to talk about interests other than sport in the first and third person.Students will also revisit familiar verbs when using opinions plus the infinitive.
-They will also be introduced to the near future.
+Students will be introduced to the near future and use this to discuss sports and hobbies.
 They will learn how to form questions in the near future as well as revisiting question formation in the present tense.
 Students will talk about and compare Easter in target language speaking countries and learn key specific vocabulary.

 Summer term 1

 The school day – This topic begins with the language and syntax required to talk about school subjects you like and dislike.
 In this topic students will revisit the use of opinion verbs and link them to a range of adjectives to express justification.
-They will use their knowledge of numbers to learn how to say the time in French which will enable them to talk about the school day.
+They will use their knowledge of numbers to learn how to say the time in French or Spanish which will enable them to talk about the school day.
 Students will also look at the differences between school life in England and that of target language speaking countries.

 Summer term 2

-School uniform and school routine – The topic continues with the introduction of items of clothing and students will again be able to compare schools when discussing uniform.
+School uniform and school routine – The topic continues with the introduction of items of clothing and students will again be able to compare schools when discussing school uniform.
 They will revisit the concept of gender and adjectival endings when describing items of clothing.
 They will meet a range of regular verbs to enable them to talk about daily activities at school.

 Year 8